 Sling TV is a skinny bundle that offers customers their choice of three base packages.
 Beyond that, what your TV package looks like is up to you – which means that you can customize it to include rarer channels like the Pac-12 Network without paying for 200 other unnecessary channels.
 All six regional Pac-12 Network feeds are available through Sling TV’s Sports Extra package, which can be added to any of Sling TV’s base packages.

 That means you can get full Pac-12 coverage for as little as $25/month (Sling Orange with the Sports Extra package added).
 In other words, the solution to how to watch the Pac-12 Network without cable is best answered with “sign up for Sling TV!”
-The good news is that you can do that for free and test out the service for a week through their free trial.

 As you can see, your ways to watch the Pac-12 Network without cable are pretty limited.
 But this post wouldn’t be complete if we didn’t also give you a quick heads-up about other networks that air Pac-12 games.